giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 terraform apply ../platforms/aws/giantnetes
 ```

 It should create all cluster resources.
-Please note master and worker vms are created, but will fail.
+Please note masters and worker vms are created, but will fail.
 This is expected behaviour.

 #### Configure IPsec